GMOD/gff-js/README.md

 const fs = require('fs')

-// parse a file from a file name
-// parses only features and sequences by default,
+// parse a file from a file name. parses only features and sequences by default,
 // set options to parse directives and/or comments fs.createReadStream('path/to/my/file.gff3')
   .pipe(gff.parseStream({ parseAll: true }))